Don't Freak Out: What to Do When Your Warm Water System Breaks

 What is the best way to check the condition of my hot water heater?

-Do I have the ability to repair the hot-water system my own?
+Can I fix the hot-water system my own?

 Can I stop hot water system failure with regular maintenance?